fantasticdonkey/PupTime/README.rst

 * Interval training
 * MPU display (accelerometer & gyroscope)

-The menu button is used to toggle between the screens, and the activity button is used to stop / start operations on a screen.
-Action button also toggles between accelerometer and gyroscope readings of the MPU in the MPU display.
+The menu button is used to toggle between the screens, and the action button is used to undertake specific operations on a screen.
+The action button currently performs the following:

+* Watch: N/A
+* Stop-watch: Stops and starts the stop-watch
+* Interval training: Stops and restarts the timers
+* MPU display (accelerometer & gyroscope): Toggles between accelerometer and gyroscope readings

-The display automatically dims after certain duration of inactivity.
-The red LED flashes during interval training.
+The display automatically dims after certain duration of inactivity and can be awakened by pressing any button.
+The red LED flashes during active interval training.

 This Arduino code runs on a `M5StickC <https://m5stack.com/products/stick-c>`_ based on the popular ESP32-PICO microcontroller.
 It it dependent on the `M5StickC GitHub library <https://github.com/m5stack/M5StickC>`_.